Azure/azurehpc/examples/cc_anf/readme.md

-# AzureHPC ANF and CycleCloud Integration
+# Azure NetApps Files and CycleCloud Integration

 Outlines the procedure to access a Azure NetApp Files deployed by AzureHPC in CycleCloud (PBS or SLURM).